Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Britain's geography favoured point‑defence interceptors with rapid climb and limited endurance (Lightning).
 The U.S. and Canada built continental shields (F‑102/F‑106, BOMARC) with heavier radars and longer legs.
 France's Mirage III showed that a multirole supersonic fighter could satisfy export and national needs simultaneously.
 Each solution optimised for threat, terrain, and budget.

 The U.S. and Canada built continental shields with heavier radars and longer legs.
-The F-102 Delta Dagger and F-106 Delta Dart interceptors, combined with BOMARC surface-to-air missiles, created a layered defense system optimized for continental geography.
-The comprehensive documentation of continental defense systems ensures that this approach is properly understood.
+The F-102 Delta Dagger and F-106 Delta Dart interceptors, combined with BOMARC surface-to-air missiles, created a layered defence system optimized for continental geography.

 Cold War theatre: intercept photographs were diplomacy by other means.